mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/platform-applications/application-deployment/index.md

 ## Deploy the application

-The list of available applications that can be deployed on the attached cluster can be found [here](../../platform-applications#platform-applications).
+The list of available applications that can be deployed on the attached cluster can be found [in the platform applications topic](../../platform-applications#platform-applications).

 1. Deploy one of the supported applications to [your existing attached cluster](../../../../clusters/attach-cluster/) with an `AppDeployment` resource.